 DiVito is a frequent speaker and author on a variety of topics related to trial and appellate advocacy and issues of concern to judges and the justice system.
 A sampling of his articles are accessible on his firm’s website:

-In addition to his books on evidence and sentencing, he is a co-author of the fifth edition of the pocket-sized Illinois Evidence with Objections and Responses, which is published by the National Institute for Trial Advocacy (NITA).
-This 250-page edition provides the Illinois Rules of Evidence, and is revised to incorporate the codified evidence rules for framing objections and responses.
+In addition to his books on evidence and sentencing, he is a co-author of the fifth and sixth editions of the pocket-sized Illinois Evidence with Objections and Responses, which is published by the National Institute for Trial Advocacy (NITA).
+These more-than 250-page editions provide the Illinois Rules of Evidence, and incorporate the codified evidence rules for framing objections and responses.

 In May 2013, DiVito delivered the commencement address to the graduating class of Loyola University of Chicago School of Law, and was awarded the honorary degree of Doctor of Laws.
 Also in 2013, he was admitted into the Class of Distinguished Counselors, and was additionally honored by being chosen to give the response on behalf of the new members.
 In 2016, the Illinois Judges Foundation awarded him its Judicial Icon Award, and in 2011 it named him its honored guest at its Spring Reception and presented him its Award of Appreciation.
 In 2011, the Illinois State Bar Association’s Academy of Illinois Lawyers inducted DiVito into its Class of Laureates.
 Also in 2011, Treatment Alternatives for Safe Communities (TASC) honored him with its Justice Leadership Award.
 At its gala dinner in 2008, the Illinois Bar Foundation honored him with its Distinguished Award for Excellence.
 In 1995, Loyola University of Chicago School of Law awarded him the Loyola Medal of Excellence, and in 2007 it honored him with its Distinguished Jurist Award.
 In 1997, St. Ignatius College Prep presented him its Award of Excellence in the Field of Law.
 Also in 1997, he received the Justinian Society of Lawyers Award of Excellence.
 The Illinois Judges Association honored him with its Lifetime Achievement Award (2002), its Harold Sullivan Award (2012), and its Presidential Service Award (2016).
 In both 2013 and 2000, he received the Illinois State Bar Association’s Board of Governors’ Award and, in 1999, its Virgil E. Tipton, Jr. Publications Award.
 The eldest of four children of Italian immigrants, in 2005 he received the Leonardo da Vinci Award for Excellence in Jurisprudence from the Order Sons of Italy in America.
 He has received numerous other awards and certificates of appreciation.

-DiVito and his wife of 50 years reside in Glenview, Illinois, where he served for 14 years on the Board of Fire and Police Commissioners, retiring as its chairman in 2016.
-He and his wife are the parents of three near-perfect daughters, a lawyer, a nurse-practitioner, and a physician; the parents-in-law of three super sons-in-law, a lawyer, a doctor of veterinarian medicine, and a physician; and the grandparents of eight perfect grandchildren.
+DiVito and his wife of more-than-50 years reside in Glenview, Illinois, where he served for 14 years on the Board of Fire and Police Commissioners, retiring as its chairman in 2016.
+His wife, who knows him better than anyone, nonetheless loves him.
+Though he has made many decisions as a judge and a lawyer, marrying her was the best decision he ever made.
+A retired teacher, she has taught him most of what he knows of love and about navigating through life.
+He and his wife are the parents of three near-perfect daughters, a lawyer, a nurse-practitioner, and a physician and the grandparents of eight perfect grandchildren.